Our Charter

 1. Host an annual or bi-annual Anglican theological conference;

-3. Develop an imprint for the publication of Anglican theological monographs;
+2. Develop an imprint for the publication of Anglican theological monographs;

 4. Host gatherings at Provincial Assembly;

-5. Develop partnerships with ACNA seminary consortium institutions, including conferences, journals, job boards, etc.;
+5. Develop partnerships with ACNA Seminary Consortium institutions, including conferences, journals, job boards, etc.;

 6. Serve and resource bishops and others involved in official inter-Anglican and ecumenical initiatives;